bzick/tokenizer/readme.md

 ### Framed string

 Strings that are framed with tokens are called framed strings.
 An obvious example is quoted a string like `"one two"`.
-There quotes — edge tokens.
+There are quotes — edge tokens.

 You can create and customize framed string through `tokenizer.DefineStringToken()`: